xapian/xapian-docsprint/language_specific/python3/index.rst

 understood by the ``RangeProcessor``, and if so returns a ``Query`` object which matches the range (typically it converts the beginning and end into strings which sort appropriately and returns an ``OP_VALUE_RANGE`` query).

+Return `xapian.Query(xapian.Query.OP_INVALID)` to signal that you don't want to handle an offered range.

 There are several built-in ``RangeProcessor`` subclasses, but you can also define custom ones in python.